 Listening to music is an extremely popular activity.
 Whether we favour classical or rock music, jazz or popular bands and soloists, we spend good money buying CDs, attending concerts and downloading music files to listen to our favourite pieces and artists.
 But why is the effect of music so significant if it consists of a … Continue reading Effect of music on us – Why so big?

 Dionne Warwick sings What’s it all about, Alfie?
 The song asks : “What’s it all about, Alfie?
 Is it just for the moment we live?
 What’s it all about when you sort it out, Alfie?”
-The music has a great melody but the words also resonate if you happen to feel you have lost your … Continue reading What’s it all about, Alfie?
+Why the words of resonate The music has a great melody but the words also resonate if you happen to … Continue reading What’s it all about, Alfie?

 On the 130th anniversary of the founding of Banco Sabadell, homage was paid to their city by means of the campaign “Som Sabadell” (We are Sabadell) .
 This is the flashmob that was arranged as a final culmination with the participation of 100 people from the Vallès Symphony Orchestra, the Lieder, Amics de l’Òpera and … Continue reading Uplifting surprise

 Future performances will be at Llandudno, Southampton, and Oxford.

 At the outset I’ve got to say the other night’s performance of the opera Fidelio by Beethoven in Birmingham was a disappointment for me.
 This despite the inspirational nature of the music as a rousing, triumphant affirmation of the belief that the most important human qualities – love, courage and kindness – can exist in even the most inhuman of conditions.
 It is a story about a woman who disguises herself as a man working in a prison in order to save her husband who is languishing there through no fault of his own.